turingschool/front-end-curriculum/projects/module-1/self-care-center.md

 ### Day One Deliverable
 - Read the spec sheet closely.
+- Send the link to your forked repo to your Project Manager

 Reflect on the the following questions in a DM to your Project Manager:
 - What are my strengths as a developer?
 With which Mod 1 concepts do I feel comfortable?